October surprise: 2003 California gubernatorial recall election

-2004: Bush vs. Kerry
+2004 presidential election

 On October 27, The New York Times reported the disappearance of a huge cache of explosives from a warehouse in al Qa'qaa (the missing explosives in Iraq).
 The John Kerry campaign blamed the Bush administration for this supposed mismanagement; administration officials charged that the Times had gotten the story wrong, and that the explosives had been cleared from the storage facility before the looting was supposed to have taken place.

 On October 29, the Arabic news agency Al Jazeera aired a video of Osama bin Laden.
 In a speech that justified and took responsibility for the actions of September 11, bin Laden called out the Bush administration and the American position in the Israeli–Palestinian conflict.
 Bin Laden was quoted as saying: "Your security does not lie in the hands of Kerry, Bush, or al-Qaeda.
 Your security is in your own hands."
-This is believed to have helped President Bush's campaign as it thrust the War on Terror back into the public eye.
+This is believed to have helped President Bush's campaign as it thrust the war on terror back into the public eye.
 There is debate as to whether bin Laden was aware of the effect the video would have on the elections; the "Bush bounce" from the video did not surprise most outside observers of the 2004 election.
 It has been claimed that Saudi Prince Bandar bin Sultan Al Saud cut the price of oil (thus reducing gas prices) to help ensure a Bush victory.
 According to a 60 Minutes broadcast, "Prince Bandar enjoys easy access to the Oval Office.
 His family and the Bush family are close.
 And Woodward told us that Bandar has promised the president that Saudi Arabia will lower oil prices in the months before the election to ensure the U.S. economy is strong on Election Day."